 English football fans have had the pleasure of enjoying some of the game’s greats at the peak of their powers, but several world-class stars have also arrived in the division just a little too late.

-We’ve decided to profile five players who enjoyed hugely successful careers, though their time in the Premier League came perhaps when past their peak.
+We’ve profiled five players who enjoyed hugely successful careers, though their time in the Premier League came when past their peak.

 George Weah

-The only African player in history to have been named as the winner of the Ballon d’Or and World Player of the Year award, Weah would star during spells at the likes of Paris Saint-Germain and AC Milan, winning league titles with both clubs.
+The only African player in history to have been named winner of the Ballon d’Or and World Player of the Year award, Weah starred during spells at Paris Saint-Germain and AC Milan, where he won league titles with both clubs.

-After leaving Milan, the current Liberian President Weah would spend short spells in the Premier League at both Chelsea and Manchester City, though despite winning the FA Cup with the former his impact was limited.
+After leaving Milan, Weah spent short spells in the Premier League at Chelsea and Manchester City, though despite winning the FA Cup with the former his impact was limited.

 Laurent Blanc